Small groups should return to D.C. public schools this month, mayor says

 “I don’t think we have any health data to suggest that we can’t do small groups,” she said, noting that bringing back full classes or grades would not be possible at least until November.
 “We believe that in-person learning is preferred to virtual learning.
 We also have to do it in a safe way.”

+Joe Weedon, spokesman for the Washington Teachers Union, said Wednesday the organization would like to have more conversations with the Bowser administration before any students return to the classroom.
+He said the union hasn’t seen satisfactory guidelines for student and teacher safety protocols for in-person learning.

+Elizabeth Davis, president of the union, has said there are teachers who are comfortable returning to classrooms and she is working on identifying them.

-D.C. public health officials on Wednesday also discussed a coronavirus tracking program created by Apple and Google that Maryland and Virginia also will use.
+D.C. public health officials on Wednesday also unveiled details of a coronavirus tracking program created by Apple and Google for use across the greater Washington region.

-Residents of the three jurisdictions can sign up for the program via an app or a setting on their iPhone or Android device, likely beginning later this month.
+Residents of D.C., Virginia and Maryland can sign up for the program via an app or a setting on their iPhone or Android device, likely beginning later this month.
 Once enrolled, their phone will keep track of other phones enrolled in the program that pass within a few feet of them.

-If someone alerts Apple and Google that they have tested positive for the coronavirus, anyone who came near that person while using the service will receive a notification indicating they came into contact with someone who could have been infectious.
+If someone alerts the program that they have tested positive for the coronavirus, anyone who came near that person while using the service will receive a notification indicating they came into contact with someone who could have been infectious.

 “We’re very excited,” especially about the possibility for tracking people who may have moved between the three jurisdictions while infectious, D.C.
 Health Director LaQuandra Nesbitt said.